A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Partially Observable Open Ad Hoc Teamwork Experiments

 We present here the different algorithms developed based on the belief representation methods described in Section~\ref{sec:POGPL}.
-Each of these algorithms use GNNs to produce representations that characterise the latent environment state, which is inputted to the joint action value and agent model for optimal action value function estimation.
-Table \ref{tab:PO_methods} provides a summary of the different algorithms by describing their main components.
+Each of these algorithms uses GNNs to produce representations that characterise the latent environment state, which is inputted to the joint action value and agent model for optimal action-value function estimation.
+Table \ref{tab:PO_methods_evaluated} provides a summary of the different algorithms by describing their main components.

-\paragraph{Representation-based State Inference (AE-GPL)} We utilise an autoencoder architecture, as presented in Section~\ref{sec:AutoencoderBasedStateInference}, to create the AE-GPL algorithm.
+\textit{Representation-based State Inference (AE-GPL)} We utilise an autoencoder architecture, as presented in Section~\ref{sec:AutoencoderBasedStateInference}, to create the AE-GPL algorithm.
 AE-GPL learns an embedding $z_t$ that contains information about the teammates' policies and the environment dynamics.
-This embedding $z_t$ can then be used for decision making by the learner.
+This embedding $z_t$ can then be used for decision-making by the learner.
 We named this algorithm Autoencoder GPL (AE-GPL).

-\paragraph{Particle-based Belief (PF-GPL)} We introduce the particle filter graph-based belief and policy learning (PF-GPL) algorithm, which utilises the particle based representation as presented in Section~\ref{sec:ParticleBasedStateInference}.
-PF-GPL allocates separate representations to model the different latent variables required for decision making.
-We formulate different ablations to identify the differences that result from utilising different number of particles in the belief inference of \ac{SMC}-based methods.
-We therefore run PF-GPL ablations with ten (PF-GPL-10), five (PF-GPL-5) and one particle (PF-GPL-1) to see the effects of using less and even a single sampled vector to represent the agent's belief.
+\textit{Particle-based Belief (PF-GPL)} We introduce the particle filter graph-based belief and policy learning (PF-GPL) algorithm, which utilises the particle-based representation as presented in Section~\ref{sec:ParticleBasedStateInference}.
+PF-GPL allocates separate representations to model the different latent variables required for decision-making.
+We formulate different ablations to identify the differences that result from utilising different numbers of particles in the belief inference of \ac{SMC}-based methods.
+We, therefore, run PF-GPL ablations with ten (PF-GPL-10), five (PF-GPL-5) and one particle (PF-GPL-1) to see the effects of using less and even a single sampled vector to represent the agent's belief.

-\paragraph{Variational Autoencoder-based Belief (VAE-GPL)} Variational Autoencoder GPL (VAE-GPL) is an algorithm based on the method presented in Section~\ref{sec:VAEBasedStateInference}.
+\textit{Variational Autoencoder-based Belief (VAE-GPL)} Variational Autoencoder GPL (VAE-GPL) is an algorithm based on the method presented in Section~\ref{sec:VAEBasedStateInference}.
 VAE-GPL utilises a variational autoencoder to maintain a distribution of latent variables $z_t$ that encodes the belief about the current state of the system.
 Note that we also train VAE-GPL to reconstruct the state information, which we assume to be known during training.